zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

  Paul says, “Are you sure all of this is necessary?”
 Do we really need to do this?
 Sara says, “Of course it is.
 Ooo… What do you think  of hiring a clown and renting an inflatable castle for the party?”
 A “clown” (clo wn) is a person who dresses in very brightly colored clothing, usually with big sh oes and a red nose and tries to make people laugh.
 We associate clowns with childre n’s birthday parties.
 Some parents who have way too much money to spend will h ire a clown to come to their child’s party in order to entertain the child ren, to get them to laugh, to have a good time.

 An “inflatable castle” is something you used to onl y find at a big carnival or a big fair, a big celebration in your community or in you r town.
 Nowadays, however, parents sometimes get inflatable castles for their child’s birthday.
-An “inflatable castle” is a large plastic structure in the shape o f a castle.
+An “inflatable castle” is a large plastic structure in the shape of a castle.
 A “castle” is where a king or a queen would live, of a country, that’s fi lled with air so that children could go inside of this plastic thing and bounce up and d own inside of it.
 I have no idea how much these cost.
 As I said, it used to be you w ould only see them at a big celebration in your neighborhood or in your town an d now, parents, with again way  too much money to spend on their children, get the se for their children’s parties.
 So, some company comes over and they put o ne of these inflatable castles in the front of your house and all the neig hborhood children will come to the party and play inside of this castle.

 Paul says, “You do remember that Gabriel is turning  one, don’t you?”
 “Turning” here means having a birthday and becoming one year older.
 So, I could say, for example, “I’m turning 30 this year.”
 That means thi s year I will have my 30 th birthday – just an example, of course.
 Paul thinks that Sara is having a big party that is really unnecessary since Gabriel, their son , is only one year old.
 He won’t even be able to understand what’s going on.
 Paul en ds the story by saying, “It’s just as I suspected.”
 It’s just as I thought.
 “Some  birthday parties aren’t for the children.
 They’re for the adults who never grew up. ” “Grew (grew) up” is the past tense of “grow (grow) up,” which means to become an  adult, to no longer be a child.
 Paul is saying that the birthday party isn’t  for Gabriel.
 He’s only one year old.
 He doesn’t know what’s going on.
 It’s for Sara  – an adult who has never quite grown up herself.

-Now let’s listen to the dialog this time, at a norm al speed.
+Now let’s listen to the dialog this time, at a normal speed.

 [start of dialog]